Maneesh33/python/README.md

 # Python for AI Practice - Maneesh Bommakanti

 Welcome to my dedicated repository for practicing Python, with a specific focus on its applications in Artificial Intelligence and Machine Learning.
-This space serves as a living journal of my learning journey, a sandbox for experimentation, and a portfolio showcasing my developing skills in the field.
-I am committed to consistent practice and building meaningful projects, documenting my progress along the way.
+I want to build Robots such as iron man or his hand, wall-e.

 ## Purpose and Goals